 In accordance with s.
 1006.29(1)(d), F.S., the department may assess and collect fees from publishers participating in the instructional materials approval process.
-The monies so collected will be used to pay a stipend to state instructional materials reviewers.
+The monies collected will be used to pay a stipend to state instructional materials reviewers.
 For the purposes of this adoption, the department will require a fee of \$1000 for each material submitted by a publisher for review.
 The amount collected will be posted on the FDOEIM webpage.
 Any portion of the monies not spent during the adoption will be returned to publishers as soon as practicable following the completed adoption of state instructional materials.

-Fees must be submitted as part of the sealed bid, no later than 5:00 p.m.
-EDT on the second Friday in June of the adoption year, in the form of a cashier's check (drawn on a bank, not the company account) or money order.
+Beginning in the 2026-2027 adoption and thereafter, fees must be submitted as part of the sealed bid, no later than 5:00 p.m.
+EDT on the second Friday in August of the adoption year, in the form of a cashier's check (drawn on a bank, not the company account) or money order.
 Checks must be made out to the Florida Department of Education and must reference the company name as listed in the publisher registration.
-These fees must be a separate cheque in an envelope marked "Adoption Fees" and not combined with the bid deposit.
+These fees must be a separate check in an envelope marked "Adoption Fees" and not combined with the bid deposit.